 Every comedian needs something to feed off of.
-Dedicate a day to hunting for inspiration in Netflix specials, movies and shows.
-A bit of Dave Chappelle or Amy Schumer may be just what you need to get started.
+To get started on writing your funny wedding toast, dedicate a day to hunting for inspiration in Netflix specials, movies and shows.
+A bit of Dave Chappelle or Amy Schumer may be just what you need.

 Keep it short and sweet

 When giving a funny wedding toast, don’t let your jokes drag on.
 Remember, this isn’t your own comedy special, it’s your friend’s wedding, so you don’t want to monopolize the mic.
 Your toast should be around two or three minutes long (five max), so plan accordingly.

 Involve your audience